 Mexico Travel Insurance Fast Facts:

 For the past 6 years, Mexico has been the most popular international destination for U.S. travelers, according to Squaremouth sales data.
-In the past year alone, travel insurance sales for trips to Mexico are up 31% over the previous year, the country’s fastest year-over-year growth rate since 2012.
+In the past year, travel insurance sales for Mexico are up 31%, the country’s fastest year-over-year growth rate since 2012.

 Typically, travelers taking international trips will buy comprehensive policies, covering cancellations, medical emergencies, travel delays, and luggage.
 For Mexico specifically, medical travel insurance is a top concern for many travelers.
 More travelers search specifically for Emergency Medical coverage for trips to Mexico than any other country.

 Squaremouth recommends comprehensive travel insurance for Mexico trips.
 Most policies are built to cover travelers main concerns, including cancellations, medical emergencies, delays, and luggage.
 Aside from Trip Cancellation coverage, benefits typically cannot be removed.

 If you’re concerned about not being able to travel, a policy with Trip Cancellation can protect your prepaid trip expenses.
 The most common covered reason for Trip Cancellation is an illness, injury, or death of you, a traveling companion, or a family member.
 This benefit can also cover cancellations due to severe weather, terrorism, and employment layoff, among others.

 For travelers going to popular Mexican towns, we recommend at least $50,000 in Emergency Medical, and $100,000 in Medical Evacuation.
 These benefits can reimburse you for medical emergencies that occur during your trip.